FelixReinhard/Nvim-Config/README.md

+# Neovim Config
-# Config made with help from "Neovim from scratch" repo
+Made with help from "Neovim from scratch" repo